Head of Department: Matthew Lloyd

 • Geographic Information Systems (GIS) – spatial analysis

-• Google Earth Pro and Globe 6
+• Google Earth Pro, ArcView On-line and NSW Globe

 The Fieldwork students engage in during Year 9 Elective Geography consist of: